montasirrahman/imdb-search-api/README.md

 # imdb-search-api
-this search bar get suggestion from imdb <br>
+This search bar get suggestion from imdb <br>
 # How to use </br>
 copy and use